BOOST CONFERENCE PRESENTER FAQ

 Q: What are the fees for registering a main presenter?

-Main presenters are eligible for a discounted registration rate of $199.
-Only the main presenter can receive this discount.
-Please note that only one person from an agency may receive the special presenter conference registration rate regardless of the number of workshops an agency facilitates.
-(Any and all additional presenters, including panel members, co-presenters, additional agency members, or invitees must pay full price registration.)
+Only one presenter of each workshop will receive the special presenter conference registration rate of $250.
+Please note that only one person from an agency may receive the special presenter conference registration rate, regardless of the number of workshops an agency facilitates (Any and all additional presenters, including panel members, guest speakers, co-presenters, additional agency members, or invitees must pay full-price registration.).

 Q: What are the fees for registering co-presenters or panel members?